- Home Appliances»

 - Does the price offer value for money and suit your budget?

-Below are my recommendations for the best mini fridge 2016.
+Below are my recommendations for the best mini fridges currently available.

-Ideal for a student dorm room, bedroom, garage, or office space, the Danby DAR195BL is an excellent compact all refrigerator with 1.8 Cu.
+Ideal for a student dorm room, bedroom, garage, or office space, the Danby DAR017A2BDD is an excellent compact all refrigerator with 1.7 Cu.
 Ft. capacity.

-Available in black, and spotless steel colors, this energy efficient unit features a CanStor beverage dispenser, tall bottle storage, and a scratch resistant work top.
+This energy efficient unit features CanStor beverage dispenser, tall bottle storage, and a scratch resistant work top.

 The shelves are removable to provide versatility, and there is a reversible door hinge, enabling left and right hand opening.

-Featuring efficient, environment-friendly technology, the Midea HS-65L is also an affordable unit, with a separate freezer compartment.
+Featuring efficient, environment-friendly technology, the Midea WHS-65LB1 is another affordable unit.

-This compact refigerator has a capacity of 1.7 cubic feet, and features a reversible door to enable left or right opening.
+This compact refrigerator has a capacity of 1.6 cubic feet, and features a reversible door to enable left or right opening.

 This energy-saving unit is perfect for a bedroom, dorm room, office space, garage, or leisure area.
 The Midea HS-65L is also quiet, which is essential if you are sleeping in the same room.